Bordered Heegaard Floer homology: Invariance and pairing: A-infty algebras and modules

 Finally, in Section~\ref{sec:grad-non-comm} we introduce gradings of differential graded algebras or $\Ainf$ algebras with values in a non-commutative group.

-\subsection{\textalt{$\Ainf$}{A-infty} algebras and modules}
+\section{\textalt{$\Ainf$}{A-infty} algebras and modules}

-Although we will be working over differential graded algebras, or DGAs, (which are less general than $\Ainf$ algebras) we recall the definition of $\Ainf$ algebras here as it makes a useful warm-up for defining for $\Ainf$ modules, which we will encounter in this paper.
+Although we will be working over differential graded (\textit{dg}) algebras (which are less general than $\Ainf$ algebras) we recall the definition of $\Ainf$ algebras here as it makes a useful warm-up for defining for $\Ainf$ modules, which we will need in the sequel.

-To avoid complicating matters at first, we will work in the category of $\ZZ$-graded complexes over a fixed ground ring $\Ground$, which we assume to have characteristic two.
+To avoid complicating matters at first, we will work in the category of $\ZZ$-graded complexes over a fixed, commutative ground ring $\gls*{Ground}$, which we assume to have characteristic two.
+(For our purposes, this ground ring $\Ground$ will typically be a direct sum of copies of $\Field=\Zmod{2}$.)
 In particular, we consider modules $M$ over $\Ground$ which are graded by the integers, so that